kbaseapps/StaticNarrative/README.md

 ## API changes

-If you make changes to the spec (and thus the API) of the StaticNarrative app, you will need to recompile the app to generate updated versions of `StaticNarrativeImpl.py`, `StaticNarrativeServer.py`, and the compilation report in `work/compile_report.json`.
+If you make changes to the spec (and thus the API) of the StaticNarrative app, you will need to recompile the app to generate updated versions of `StaticNarrativeImpl.py`, `StaticNarrativeServer.py`, and the compilation report, `compile_report.json`.
 These updated files must be committed to the GitHub repo.

 Note that there is a bug in some versions of the SDK that assumes the wrong location for the `baseclient.py` and `authclient.py` files.
 To fix it, after compilation, edit the `StaticNarrativeServer.py` file to amend the following lines: